Indalo (band): History

 In 2019, they released the first single, "1996", from their much awaited EP, Notun Khaame Purono Chithi.
-The concept of the EP was to rediscover and remake old songs and give homage to the local music that the members grew up listening to.
-"1996" is a mashup of the legends of LRB's "Kichu Chaibona" and Ark's "Sweetie", both of which were released in 1996.
-This single became a huge hit after the release, and with million views on YouTube, the band reached a wider audience.
+The concept of the EP was to rediscover and remake old bengali songs and pay homage to the local music that the members grew up listening to.
+"1996" is a mashup of the legends of LRB's "Kichu Chaibona" and Ark's "Sweety", both of which were released in 1996.
+This single became a huge hit after the release, and with millions of views on YouTube, thousands of plays on Spotify the band reached a wider audience.
 "Miththa" was the second release from the EP.
 "1996" was the last released track where Dio played drums with the band.
+Dio Haque later left the band due to his health problems.
 Mubarak Milon from the band Banglamotorr played drums on "Miththa", which is an original Black song.
 The song took a new shape and sound welcomed and enjoyed by the fans.
 The music video of "Miththa" is basically a prequel to the "1996" video.
 The third release from the EP, "Nei Proyojon", is originally by the heavy metal/progressive rock band Warfaze.
 The new rendition is a sludgy, grunge track played on acoustic instruments that has an unavoidable Indalo sound to it.

 They soon announced the name of their second album, Uttor Khujchi Dokkhine, and released the single "Kokhon Kibhabe Ekhane Ke Jane" from the upcoming album on September 24, 2021.
 Both the song and the music video received an excellent response from the fans, who welcomed the new direction in the sound designing of the evolving band.
-Quazi Farhan debuted as the drummer with this track.
+Quazi Farhan debuted as the drummer with this track but he also had to leave the band a few years later due to personal reasons.

-Currently the band is working on their second album.
+Currently vocalist Jon Kabir is away from Bangladesh and living in the United States.
+But the band is actively working on their second studio album.